sabyabhoi/Portfolio-Manager/README.md

 2. `src/skfolio_testing.ipynb`

 The first file is legacy code kept around for reference (ignore it).
 The second file is the main piece of code where the optimization takes place.

+**Important Note**: the plots given in `src/skfolio_testing.ipynb` won't show up on the github since they are in HTML format.
+Run the code locally in order to view the plots.